 The packer will be given the packing slips for the orders they are going to be packing and they have the same three picking options mentioned in the previous workflow.
 Once they are reading to begin scanning an order they will open the GroovePacker Lite home screen and begin the process by scanning the order number barcode from a packing slip.
 They will then be guided through the packing process.

 When the process completes GroovePacker Lite can automatically open the order in Shopify if the shipping label will be created by Shopify.
 Choose the "Create Shipping Label" option in the GroovePacker Lite settings to enable this functionality.
 After the label is created they would repeat the process with the next order.

 If the Shipping Label is being created outside of Shopify, the packer would generally use the order number barcode from the packing slip to open the correct order in the App that creates the label.
 Once the label has been printed and applied to the shipment the packer would return to GroovePacker Lite and scan the next packing slip to continue the process.
-In this case you would select the default, "Ready for Orders" option, so that when the packer returns to scan the the next order GroovePacker Lite is ready for the next order.
+In this case you would select the default, "Ready for Orders" option so that when the packer returns to scan to the next order GroovePacker Lite is waiting to receive the scan.

 If you have questions about your specific workflow please reach out to support and we can help determine the best option and answer any questions you have.